dEhiN/CompStart/README.md

 Demord will also allow you to quickly and easily* change the programs and sites you want to open.
 Using the previous example, let's say you finished working on the Word document.
 You can easily remove that from the startup list, so Demord will only open the Chrome window with 3 tabs and the Google Chat Chrome app.

-_*See below for more details, but the functionality to modify the list of startup programs isn't ready yet._
+_*The functionality to modify the list of startup programs isn't ready yet, see below for more details..._
 <br>
 <br>